Boss Hogg: Family

 Although Boss frequently takes his wife for granted, Lulu has no patience for Boss's shady antics, and is clearly the dominant personality in the relationship, even acting as her husband's Achilles' heel in his latest crooked scheme (and succeeding on occasion).
 At one point, she threatens to leave Boss and take half of his holdings; he quickly backs down.
 While apprehensive to trust her, and scheming behind her back at all times, Boss seems to genuinely love Lulu, frequently calling her such pet names, as "Angel Food Cake", "Marshmallow", and "Sugarplum Puddin'."

 Boss also has an antithetical identical twin brother, Abraham Lincoln Hogg, who appeared in one episode of the show (the third season's "Baa, Baa White Sheep").
 Also played by Booke, A.L Hogg was the opposite of J.D.—he was kind, honest, law-abiding, dressed in black, and drove a black Cadillac—and was friendly with the Dukes, particularly Uncle Jesse.

-Boss and Lulu are childless, but have at least two nephews: Hughie Hogg and Jamie Lee Hogg (Jonathan Frakes).
+Boss and Lulu are childless, but have at least three nephews: Hughie Hogg, Dewey Hogg and Jamie Lee Hogg (Jonathan Frakes).
 Like their uncle, both Hughie and Jamie Lee are often up to no good: Hughie (who, like his uncle, wore an all-white three-piece suit, though he drove a Volkswagen Beetle, in stark contrast to Boss's Cadillac) is often more crooked than Boss Hogg, and is seen in some episodes blackmailing and using wise tactics, while Jamie Lee is seen in only one episode (see below).

 Deputy Sheriff Cletus Hogg is also Boss's third cousin.

-Jolene Hunnicutt, who is a character on the sitcom Alice, is a distant relative of Hogg.
+Jolene Hunnicutt, who is a character on the sitcom Alice, is a distant relative of Hogg due to her Granny Gums being part of his family.
 Like The Dukes of Hazzard, Alice was produced by Warner Bros.
 Television.
 Boss made one appearance on Alice.
+The episode "Mel is Hogg-Tied" had Boss Hogg and Deputy Enos Strate visiting Phoenix, Arizona where Hogg tries to swindle Mel Sharples by buying Mel's diner for $1.00.
+It was also mentioned that Hogg foreclosed on a property owned by Jolene's grandmother.